Sumida Hokusai Museum in Photos

 Rainstorm beneath the summit.

-What is the Sumida Hokusai Museum experience like?
+The Sumida Hokusai Museum experience

-Actually, its name is the Sumida Hokusai Museum.
-You buy your tickets on the first floor, then take the elevator to the fourth floor.
+Buy your tickets on the first floor, then take the elevator to the fourth floor.
 There are two types of tickets on sale, permanent and temporary.
 The latter changes regularly, so consult the website to see what is on display.

 Sarumaru Dayu ukiyoe